-6.1 Applications for most undergraduate programmes of study at the University's Edgbaston campus and for the MA Social Work must be made through the Universities and Colleges Admissions Service (UCAS) at http://www.ucas.com/apply/undergraduate.
+6.1 Applications for most undergraduate programmes of study at the University's Edgbaston campus, and for the MA Social Work and MSc Physicians Associate programmes, must be made through the Universities and Colleges Admissions Service (UCAS) website.
 An application fee is charged by UCAS, which will vary depending on the number of programmes being applied for.
 Applicants must submit their applications by the dates stipulated by UCAS.